What Is Dysthymia? Learning More About Persistent Depressive Disorder

 Physical trauma to the brain

-While it's unclear exactly what causes this form of chronic depression, it may be easier to identify the symptoms characteristic of persistent depressive disorder.
-By exploring these symptoms, you can better identify this disorder in yourself or others, and work to find ways to manage this depression.
+While there may not be one cause of this form of chronic depression, it may be easier to identify the symptoms characteristic of persistent depressive disorder.
+By exploring these symptoms, you may get an idea of whether you or someone you love might be living with PDD and find ways to manage your symptoms.

-In fact, cognitive symptoms are believed to be more common in persistent depressive disorder.
-So, for example, things like low self-esteem and social withdrawal may be more prevalent in individuals with this condition, than symptoms like irregular sleep and significant changes in weight or appetite, which are more common in MDD.
+Cognitive symptoms may be more common in persistent depressive disorder.
+For example, low self-esteem and social withdrawal may be more prevalent than symptoms like irregular sleep and significant changes in appetite, which are more common in MDD.

 Some of the symptoms of persistent depressive disorder can include: